chinapedia/wikipedia.abstract.en/Page/Balkans.md

     -   Territories using the Euro without authorization by the EU: Kosovo and Montenegro
     -   Territories using national currencies and are candidates for the Eurozone: Bulgaria (lev), Croatia (kuna), Romania (leu)
     -   Territories using national currencies: Albania (lek), Bosnia and Herzegovina (convertible mark), North Macedonia (denar), Serbia (dinar) and Turkey (lira).
--   On military criteria the divisions are as follows:Camp_bondsteel_kosovo.jpg, the main base of the United States Army under KFOR command in Kosovo]]
+-   On military criteria the divisions are as follows:, the main base of the United States Army under KFOR command in Kosovo]]
     -   Member territories of NATO: Albania, Bulgaria, Croatia, Greece, Montenegro, Romania, Slovenia and Turkey
     -   Member territories of the Partnership for Peace with Individual Partnership Action Plan and Membership Action Plan for joining NATO: Bosnia and Herzegovina and North Macedonia
     -   Member territories of the Partnership for Peace: Serbia